 The tasks of the administrative personnel of the Sacramento-Yolo Mosquito and Vector Control District involve serving the residents of Sacramento and Yolo Counties as well as the employees of the District.
-Responding to telephone inquiries, maintaining public records, coordinating policies, and reporting to the Board of Trustees are just a few of the many duties the department performs.
+Some of the many duties performed by the department include financial accounting, coordinating the annual audit, accounts payable/receivable, administering staff training programs, maintaining public records, responding to telephone inquiries and reporting to the Board of Trustees.
 The department strives to provide quality professional service to the public and the employees of the District.